 Gambling and online casinos in Eswatini

-Eswatini (until 2018 - Swaziland) is a small but economically active state in South Africa,
+Eswatini (Swaziland until 2018) is a small but economically active state in South Africa where gambling is legal and controlled by law.

 Historical context